 Another fun activity would be to take a nature walk with your little one and have them collect different types of leaves.
 Depending on your child’s age, you could either help them trace the leaves to make a poster, or you could create a puzzle by tracing the leaves and having them find which leaf goes with each outline.

 Sensory bins are great for young children.
-The best part is there are no rules!
+In fact, the best part is there are no rules!
 You can use anything!
 Incorporating elements from nature, such as pine cones, acorns, and seeds, along with plastic, wooden, or fuzzy toys provide a unique texture experience that is fun and builds fine motor skills.

 5 Fun Printable Fine Motor Skills Activities